Evidence-Based Practices

-RHYTTAC is dedicated to providing grantees with the latest research impacting RHY youth and RHY providers.
+RHYTTAC is dedicated to connecting grantees to the latest research impacting RHY youth and RHY providers.
 Additionally, RHYTTAC will provide guidance and support to grantees in creating and implementing strong evaluation tools with which to contribute to the growing body of evidence that demonstrates the positive impact of RHY services.

 Understanding Evidence-Based Practice

 Evidence-Based Practice (EBP) is defined as bringing together the best available research, professional expertise, and input from youth and families to identify and deliver services that have been demonstrated to achieve positive outcomes for youth, families, and communities.
 Since the youth and families we serve deserve the best treatment available it’s important to evaluate the techniques you are currently using to ensure your practices meet these standards.
 This may require being flexible and open to implementing new practices.
-But the reward of offering youth and families the best we have to offer should be enough reason to adopt Evidence-Based Practices into the services you provide.
+Incorporating EBPs has the reward of offering youth and families the best services there are to offer.

-Some people may believe the use of Evidence-Based Practices de-emphasizes decisions based on experience, authority or opinion.
-However, using Evidence-Based Practices simply means identifying the best available research and combining it with other factors for the best results.
-So, advocates of EBP do not minimize the importance of experience because they believe evidence-based practices should be integrated with the experiences and resources that agencies bring to practice.
-In addition, many funding entities require agencies to document service outcomes and identify the Evidence-Based Practices they utilize.
+Some people may believe the use of EBPs de-emphasizes decisions based on experience, authority or opinion.
+However, using EBPs simply means identifying the best available research and combining it with other factors for the best results.
+So, advocates of EBPs do not minimize the importance of experience because they believe evidence-based practices should be integrated with the experiences and resources that agencies bring to practice.
+In addition, many funding entities require agencies to document service outcomes and identify the EBPs they utilize.

-There are several key considerations for Runaway and Homeless Youth Providers as they move toward the implementation of Evidence-Based Practices.
-It is important for providers to note how the Family and Youth Services Bureau (FYSB) defines Evidence-Based Practices, gain an understanding of the steps for implementing Evidence-Based Practices, become familiar with available resources on Evidence-Based Practices, and consider some of the Evidence-Based Practices that grantees are using.
+There are several key considerations for RHY providers as they move toward the implementation of EBPs.
+It is important for providers to note how FYSB defines EBP, gain an understanding of the steps for implementing EBPs, become familiar with available resources on EBPs, and consider some of the EBPs that grantees are using.

 FYSB has created a framework that takes the best of what programs are doing individually to help all programs be successful.
 Based on the years of work by runaway and homeless youth providers and the best emerging evidence about what runaway and homeless youth need to succeed, FYSB believes the most critical outcomes for runaway and homeless youth are: safety, well-being, permanent connections, and self-sufficiency.
 It is clear that Evidence-Based Practices help agencies provide the best treatment available and allow agencies to evaluate their outcomes.
 However, they are most effective when integrated with other factors that are tailored to the organization providing the services.
 It is also clear that since Evidence-Based Practices are continuously improved and updated, your agency should continuously evaluate their use within your agency.
 Using some of the outcomes evaluation tools that we will identify and seeking input from youth and families are ways to evaluate the use of Evidence-Based Practices.
 Using resources that identify the best Evidence-Based Practices available will also improve your ability to provide the best services to youth and their families and facilitate the achievement of safety, well-being, permanent connections, and self-sufficiency outcomes for runaway and homeless youth.